Legislative districts of the Philippines: Local districts

 As per the Bangsamoro Organic Law, representation in the Bangsamoro Parliament is based from its own parliamentary districts which is distinct from the congressional districts used to determine representation in the national House of Representatives.
-However the exact delimitation is yet to be determined and the current composition of the parliament which is interim in nature and all members are appointed by the President.
+However the current composition of the parliament is interim in nature and all members are appointed by the President with no regard to the current districts established in February 2024.

 Representation via provincial boards, known as Sangguniang Panlalawigan are also via congressional districts except for a few instances, such as Bulacan's 4th provincial board district includes San Jose del Monte, while its congressional district does not.
 The province's income determines how many seats it is entitled to, with 6 seats being the least.
 If a province only has one congressional district, the Commission on Elections then divides the province into two districts based on population and geography.

 If a city is split into several congressional districts, representation via its city councils, known as Sangguniang Panlungsod, follows the districts as set by the congressional districts; otherwise, representation is via an at-large district.